RubenPants/RobotSimulator2D/README.md

 ## TODO

+* Express path of maze in terms of meters (do not normalize yet during creation!
+Perhaps introduce a max_path parameter as well?)
+* Update fitness functions to be more conform to that of James
+* Add obstacles to the maze (perhaps in an empty room adding a cube?)
 * Timing mechanics in `main.py`, possible to visualize this as well?
 * Automatic trigger to reset game and algorithm (e.g. also trigger training of algorithm) via control in main
 * NEAT and variants implementation: